camunda-community-hub/camunda-platform-8-github-action/README.md

 ![Compatible with: Camunda Platform 8](https://img.shields.io/badge/Compatible%20with-Camunda%20Platform%208-0072Ce)

-This GitHub Action allows you to integrate GitHub Actions into workflows orchestrated by [Zeebe](https://zeebe.io) on [Camunda Cloud](https://camunda.io).
+This GitHub Action allows you to integrate GitHub Actions into workflows orchestrated by [Zeebe](https://zeebe.io) on [Camunda Platform 8 SaaS](https://camunda.io).

-You can deploy a workflow definition to Camunda Cloud, create a Camunda Cloud workflow instance from a GitHub Action, start and run an entire workflow on Camunda Cloud and act on the outcome in a GitHub Action, or publish a message from a GitHub Action to a workflow instance running in Camunda Cloud.
+You can deploy a process definition to Camunda 8 SaaS, create a process instance from a GitHub Action, start and run an entire process on Camunda 8 SaaS and act on the outcome in a GitHub Action, or publish a message from a GitHub Action to a process instance running in Camunda 8 SaaS.

-See this article: "[Complex multi-repo builds with GitHub Actions and Camunda Cloud](https://zeebe.io/blog/2020/02/camunda-cloud-github-actions/)" for some ideas on orchestrating multi-repo build workflows using Camunda Cloud.
+See this article: "[Complex multi-repo builds with GitHub Actions and Camunda Cloud](https://zeebe.io/blog/2020/02/camunda-cloud-github-actions/)" for some ideas on orchestrating multi-repo build workflows using Camunda SaaS.

 ## Node version compatibility